Detroit: Transit systems

-Car ownership

-The city of Detroit has a higher than average percentage of households without a car.
-In 2016, 24.7 percent of Detroit households lacked a car, much higher than the national average of 8.7.
-Detroit averaged 1.15 cars per household in 2016, compared to a national average of 1.8.

 Freight railroads

 Freight railroad operations in the city of Detroit are provided by Canadian National Railway, Canadian Pacific Railway, Conrail Shared Assets, CSX Transportation and Norfolk Southern Railway, each of which have local yards within the city.
 Detroit is also served by the Delray Connecting Railroad and Detroit Connecting Railroad shortlines.

 Airports

 Detroit Metropolitan Wayne County Airport (DTW), the principal airport serving Detroit, is in nearby Romulus.
 DTW is a primary hub for Delta Air Lines (following its acquisition of Northwest Airlines), and a secondary hub for Spirit Airlines.
 The airport is connected to Downtown Detroit by the Suburban Mobility Authority for Regional Transportation (SMART) FAST Michigan route.

 Coleman A. Young International Airport (DET), previously called Detroit City Airport, is on Detroit's northeast side; the airport now maintains only charter service and general aviation.
-Willow Run Airport, in far-western Wayne County near Ypsilanti, is a general aviation and cargo airport.
+Willow Run Airport, in western Wayne County near Ypsilanti, is a general aviation and cargo airport.